Landlord and Tenant Law

 Most people think “evictions” first.
 Evictions are technically “summary proceedings”, both words emphasizing how fast they go.
 Evictions are divided into categories depending on whether they are “residential” or “commercial” and whether they are “non-payment” or “holdover”.

-Commercial landlord and tenant proceedings are where the tenant is a business.
 Residential are where the tenant lives on the premises.
-Non-payment is where the landlord claims that the tenant owes rent and holdovers are where the term of the tenancy has either expired or been ended by the landlord.
+Commercial are where the tenant is a business.
+Non-payment is where the landlord claims that the tenant owes rent and holdovers are where the term of the tenancy has either expired or been terminated.
 The most common landlord and tenant proceedings are residential non-payments and holdovers.

-However, the best landlord and tenant proceeding is often the one that never needs to be brought.
-Landlords should thoroughly protect themselves in advance with written leases and adequate security.
-Mr. Altman can help with the drafting of airtight leases that protect landlords to the fullest extent of the law.
+Second, the best landlord and tenant proceeding is often the one that never needs to be brought.
+Landlords should thoroughly protect themselves in advance with written leases that comply with the law, including the new laws.
+Mr. Altman can help with the drafting of airtight leases that protect landlords.
 He can also review leases on behalf of tenants and negotiate away many burdensome provisions.